oetiker/lshort/README.md

 ## Building from source

 The newest version of the document is available on [GitHub][github].
-To build the document yourself you will need resonably recent versions (mine are listed in the parentheses) of the following programs:
+To build the document yourself you will need reasonably recent versions (mine are listed in the parentheses) of the following programs:

 - `TeXLive` (`2022`, `full`)